juvyannl/juvyannl.githib.io/essays/smart-questions.md

 <img width="300px" class="rounded float-start pe-4" src="../img/smart-questions/rtfm.png">

+Many people say that there are no right or wrong answers or there are no stupid questions.
+But is that really true?
+When is comes to computer science, it is key that programmers have a strong suit in communication in order to lead to both efficient and effective help.
 We all know that learning a programming language is not an easy thing to do.
 It takes time and practice to be the best at it.
 Not everyone knows the answer to everything nor well documented.

 ## Is there really such thing as a stupid question?